Vitamin B12 deficiency: Aging

 In the elderly, vitamin B12 deficiency has been associated with the development of macular degeneration, and the risk of frailty.
 Macular degeneration is the leading cause of severe, irreversible vision loss in older adults.
 Several risk factors have been linked to macular degeneration, including family history, genetics, hypercholesterolemia, hypertension, sunlight exposure and lifestyle (smoking and diet).
 It has been shown that daily supplementation of vitamin B12, B6 and folate over a period of seven years can reduce the risk of age-related macular degeneration by 34% in women with increased risk of vascular disease (n=5,204).
 However, another study failed to find an association between age-related macular degeneration and vitamin B12 status in a sample of 3,828 individuals representative of the non-institutionalized US population.

 Frailty is a geriatric condition which is characterized by diminished endurance, strength, and reduced physiological function that increases an individual's risk of mortality and impairs an individual from fulfilling an independent lifestyle.
 Frailty is associated with an increased vulnerability to fractures, falls from heights, reduced cognitive function and more frequent hospitalisation.
 The worldwide prevalence of frailty within the geriatric population is 13.9%, therefore there is an urgent need to eliminate any risk factors associated with frailty.
 Poor vitamin B status has been shown to be associated with an increased risk of frailty.
-Two cross sectional studies have reported that deficiencies of vitamin B12 were associated with the length of hospital stay, as observed by serum vitamin B12 concentrations and methylmalonic acid (MMA) concentrations [139, 140].
-Furthermore, another study looking at elderly women (n=326), found that certain genetic variants associated with vitamin B12 status (Transcobalamin 2) may contribute to reduced energy metabolism, consequently contributing to frailty.
-In contrast, a recent study by Dokuzlar et al., found that there was no association between vitamin B12 levels and frailty in the geriatric population (n=335).
-Given that there are limited studies, which have assessed the relationship between vitamin B12 and frailty status, more longitudinal studies are needed to clarify the relationship.
+Two cross sectional studies have reported that deficiencies of vitamin B12 were associated with the length of hospital stay, as observed by serum vitamin B12 concentrations and methylmalonic acid (MMA) concentrations.
+Furthermore, another study of elderly women, found that certain genetic variants associated with vitamin B12 status (tanscobalamin II) may contribute to reduced energy metabolism, consequently contributing to frailty.
+Given that there are limited studies assessing the relationship between vitamin B12 and frailty status, more longitudinal studies are needed to clarify the relationship.

 Neurological decline

 Severe vitamin B12 deficiency is associated with subacute combined degeneration of the spinal cord, which involves demyelination of the posterior and lateral columns of the spinal cord.
-Symptoms include memory and cognitive impairment, sensory loss, motor disturbances, loss of posterior column functions and disturbances in proprioception.
+Symptoms include memory and cognitive impairment, sensory loss, motor disturbances, personality changes, disorientation, irritability, dementia, loss of posterior column functions and disturbances in proprioception.
 In advanced stages of vitamin B12 deficiency, cases of psychosis, paranoia and severe depression have been observed, which may lead to permanent disability if left untreated.
 Studies have shown the rapid reversal of the neurological symptoms of vitamin B12 deficiency, after treatment with high-dose of vitamin B12 supplementation; suggesting the importance of prompt treatment in reversing neurological manifestations.